Systematic Constructions of Complementary Sets and Hadamard Matrices from Circulant Operator: Introduction

 \section{Introduction}

-\IEEEPARstart{T}he Hadamard conjecture states that a Hadamard matrix exists of order $4k$, where $k\in \mathbb{N}$, which was first proposed by Jacques Hadamard \cite{hadamard1893resolution}.
-Hadamard studied square matrices with entries of $+1$ or $-1$, with the property that all their rows or columns are pairwise orthogonal, such that $\mathbf{H} \mathbf{H}^\top=n\mathbf{I}_n$, where $\mathbf{H}$ is a square matrix of order $n$ and $\mathbf{I}_n$ is the identity matrix of the same order.
-Hadamard posed the more general question of finding the maximal determinant of matrices whose entries lie on the unit disc.
+\IEEEPARstart{T}he Hadamard conjecture states that a Hadamard matrix of order $4n$ exists for every positive integer $n \in \mathbb{N}$, a problem first proposed by Jacques Hadamard in 1893 \cite{hadamard1893resolution}.
+Hadamard investigated square matrices with entries $\pm 1$ characterized by the property that all rows (or columns) are pairwise orthogonal, such that $\mathbf{H} \mathbf{H}^\top=n\mathbf{I}_n$, where $\mathbf{H}$ is a square matrix of order $n$ and $\mathbf{I}_n$ is the identity matrix of the same order.
+Beyond the existence question, Hadamard posed the more general problem of determining the maximal determinant of matrices whose entries lie within the unit disk.

 Before Hadamard's work, in 1857, Sylvester had found Hadamard matrices of orders that are powers of two \cite{sylvester1867thoughts}.
 Sylvester observed that if $\mathbf{H}$ is a Hadamard matrix of order $n$, then the matrix $ $ is also a Hadamard matrix of order $2n$, also known as the Sylvester construction.
 Sylvester's work laid the foundation for the study of Hadamard matrices, which have since found numerous applications in coding theory, signal processing, and quantum computing \cite{Hadamard2020applications}.
 However, Hadamard's contribution was to show the general existence conditions for Hadamard matrices.